- Purchase the complete Expat Arrivals Stockholm Guide (PDF)

 International schools in Stockholm

-Schooling and education are highly valued in Sweden, and parents in Stockholm make regular use of private tuition for their children.
-Expats also often employ tutors, whether for Swedish language lessons, extra help with certain subjects, or just for their children to build some confidence in an unfamiliar environment.
+Education is highly valued in Sweden, and parents make regular use of private tuition to bolster their children's learning.
+Expats also often employ tutors, whether for Swedish language lessons, extra help with certain subjects, or simply to build some confidence in an unfamiliar environment.
 Regardless of age, tutoring can be massively beneficial.
-Some of the top tutoring companies in Stockholm include Studybuddy, Privatläraren Stockholm and My Academy.
+Some of the top tutoring companies in Sweden include Studybuddy, Privatläraren Stockholm and My Academy.

 Are you an expat living in Stockholm?